rancher/rancher/tests/v2prov/README.md

 ## Test Naming Format

-WIthin the `tests` folder, there are mutliple types of tests.
+Within the `tests` folder, there are mutliple types of tests.
 They notably all have a format like to ensure we do not clog up individual pipeline stages as they are resource intensive.

 `Test_<Category>_<TestName>`